 My works give a portrait of a writer who is undaunted, someone who is not afraid to delve into the darkness of our stories, but that is only partly the truth.
 The truth is this: there are things about us, about our stories as human that I'm afraid of.
 I dread some of the things that my pen - which has taken the form of a shovel - unearths about the things that make us human.
 There is an unveiled darkness, and pain, and hurt in our stories, and it scares me to the bones.
 Yet, I approach it.

 With that said, I’d like to suggest that what readers familiar with my work have applauded for its unrestrained vulnerability is merely me dipping my toes in near-freezing waters. kin.DREAD is me venturing into different territories.
 It’s me going a step further.
 It’s me submerging my whole body, diving in, headfirst!

 I’d like you, the reader, to consider kin.DREAD a personal invitation to the most intimate parts of my life (and yours).
-Although not everyone is worthy of that invitation, I’d like to invite as many as dare come closer to see the many lives & stories of myself and those closest to me (kin) and the fears (dread) that are even closer than they are.
+I’d like to invite as many as dare come closer to see the many lives & stories of myself and those closest to me (kin) and the fears (dread) that are even closer than they are.